trusted2o/Host-Header_Injection/README.md

 # Host-Header_Injection
 There have all type of header which is responsible for Host-Header Injection Vulnerability.
+Also There have every type of bypass for Host-Header Injection Vulnerability.
 # Use:
  * Change the target name with use any text replacer tools.
  * Go to your Burp-Intruder and select HOST to perofrm Host-Header Injection.